twelvet-s/twelvet-ui/README.md

 more time.
 It will be used to incubate some practical functional points.
 We hope that they are lightweight, highly portable functional plugins.

-At the same time, we hope that more developers can quickly obtain better solutions in it, and try to reduce our learning costs as much as possible.
-Therefore, we should invest more time in other more meaningful things.
-We know the importance of knowledge, but we don't just want a single "knowledge".
-Go feel / care for more brilliance, no matter people, things, or objects, they will become your best inspiration.

 Backend source code: https://github.com/twelvet-projects/twelvet

 Frontend source code: https://github.com/twelvet-s/twelvet-ui